SegaraRai/vite-plugin-modular-tailwindcss/README.md

 ### Global Mode

+New in version 0.3.0.

-The `global` mode scans the files specified in the `content` option and generates the CSS for the specified layer.
+The `global` mode scans the loaded modules (including virtual modules if not excluded) and generates the CSS for the specified layer.
-This is similar to `import css from "./myTailwind.css";`, where `myTailwind.css` contains `@tailwind` directives.

-The `content` can be set either in the layer options or in the TailwindCSS configuration file.
-It is not possible to set the `content` automatically, as it must be generated before the list of codes used by Vite becomes available.
+By delaying the generation of CSS until the results of Rollup's [getModuleIds](https://rollupjs.org/plugin-development/#this-getmoduleids) become stable, a list of referenced modules can be obtained.
+Rollup is asked to resolve the dependencies of all loaded modules (excluding those that are not in `excludes`), and the list of module IDs is retrieved again to check for changes.
+By repeating this process until there are no changes, a complete list of referenced modules is obtained.

 ### Hoisted Mode